Phanx/Exonumist/README.txt

 	1. You may make modifications to this addon for private use only.

-	2. You may use source code from this addon for any purpose, provided that the names of this addon and its author do not appear in the title, source code, or file names of your project, and are not used to promote your project.
+	2. You may use source code from this addon for any purpose, provided that the names of this addon and its author are not used to promote your project, and do not appear in the title, source code, or file names of your project, outside of an optional credits notation.

 	All rights not explicitly addressed in this license are reserved by the copyright holder.